PoeticMediaLab/Lacuna/sites/all/modules/contrib/workflow/workflow_vbo/README.txt

   http://drupal.org/node/1062068

   Closed and told to have workflow make the table change ourselves.
-Given that changing name lengths haphazardly would spread the bugs around even more this approach was not followed.
+Given that changing name lengths hazardly would spread the bugs around even more this approach was not followed.